HeDaoComrade/HeDaoComrade/README.md

 ## Hi there 👋

+Chinese programmer, currently serving as the President of the Boys' Student Union at Zhejiang-Fuling Friendship School (Junior High Division) and the Head of the Student Autonomous Planning Group for School Network IT Technology.

 <--**HeDaoComrade/HeDaoComrade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: